Introduction

 Sprint planning and execution

-Scrum operates in time-boxed iterations called Sprints, typically lasting 1-4 weeks.
-The team commits to delivering a set of features during each Sprint.
+Scrum operates in time-boxed iterations known as Sprints, typically ranging from 1 to 4 weeks.
+During each Sprint, the team commits to delivering a set of features.

 Benefits and challenges